EricRops/human-chess-engine/README.md

 Play chess against a historic database!
 The user makes their move.
 The database returns the **most common next move.**
 A demo of the final product is here: ADD YOUTUBE LINK
-The website of the Flask app is here: [chess.clouddata.club](http://chess.clouddata.club/)
+The website of the Flask app is here: [chess.clouddata.club](http://chess.clouddata.club/) **NOTE:** The Flask frontend was based on *brokenloop's* repo: https://github.com/brokenloop/FlaskChess.

 ## Dataset
 - 1.5 billion games from [lichess.org](https://database.lichess.org/)